Tuesday, January 11, 2022

 Coming from a position of logic, experience, and understanding, I am convinced that “Bad” beer, when looked at objectively, is when it is noted to have identifiable and perceivable compounds that should not be detected in any beer.
 We are talking about compounds such as Isovaleric Acid, Butyric Acid, Trans-2-Nonanal, Chlorophenols, Mercaptans, Metallic, Acetic Acid, and so on.
 These flavors or sensations are largely unpleasant (some are unpleasant only in large concentrations) and are indicators that something has gone wrong somewhere.

 Another example is the dreaded D-word; the most common undesirable flavor and arguably the most well-known fermentation-derived unwanted compound, Diacetyl.
 Even this compound is acceptable in some European Ales (Bitters, most Stouts, Porter, Old Ale, Flanders Red, Oud Bruin, Wee Heavy, Irish Red, and more) so long as it is in a low perceivable quantity.
 Even the mighty Lagerbier, isn’t left unscathed.
-The Czech Lager family, including Czech Premium Pale Lager (better known as Czech/Bohemian Pilsner), and the German Kellerbiers are allowed to have small amounts of Diacetyl.
+The Czech Lager family, including Czech Premium Pale Lager (known as Czech/Bohemian Pilsner) such as Pilsner Urquell, and the German Kellerbiers are allowed to have small amounts of Diacetyl.
 A perceivable presence of Diacetyl doesn’t make those beers or styles “Bad” even though we have a negative connotation in our minds about the compound.

 Sometimes it’s the beer style taking the heat being called inherently “Bad.”
 Light American Lager is possibly the best example of this.
 It’s not uncommon for a beer drinker to be taunting and scoffing at a can, bottle, or faucet market (tap handle) of Natural Light, Miller Lite, Coors Light, Bud Light, and the like.
 I can’t help but ask, “Why the insistence of mockery?
 Is it towards the style or the beer itself?
 If it’s the beer, what’s wrong with it?
 If it’s the style, the question still stands; what’s wrong with it?”
 Never mind the DMS and Acetaldehyde that are usually present in those beers, which are acceptable in the usual low levels found in styles such as this.

-If there’s an inherent and obvious unpleasant flavor in the beer (one that makes you spit it out or push it back from your nose in disgust), then I’m all ears and open for discussion.
+If there’s an inherent and obvious unpleasant flavor in the beer (one that makes you spit it out or push it back from your nose in disgust), then I’m all ears and open for discussion on what that flavor is and why it’s not off-putting to you.
 However, if it’s the beer style that is simply not appreciated by preference and is still being talked down upon, I’d be hard-pressed to ask even more questions to affirm one’s claim that the style itself is "Bad."
 The beer is often as the brewer intended and/or it is brewed for the enjoyment of the clientele it is meant for.
 If, for example, there is some aspect of the beer that places it out of style (for judging purposes) but otherwise no perceivable undesirable characters, would it still be considered a “Bad” beer?
 Think about Pastry Stouts, Milkshake IPA, Smoothy-Style Sours, or as mentioned above, American Light Lager.

 Hypothetically, if one desires to enjoy a Belgian Golden Strong Ale for instance, and proceeds to order a malt-balanced beer with just a touch of bitterness, clean lager fermentation, golden in color, average ABV, and notes of crackers and dried hay from the grainy-sweet malt, and then complains that it’s a “Bad” beer, I’d question to explain your reasoning for ordering that Helles.
 Suppose someone enjoys Stouts and Porters and can’t stand anything with highly perceived hop bitterness, the Pale Ale they ordered is not going to suit their subjective palate.
 If it’s to expand one’s horizons, then great!
 Enjoy the journey.

 Perhaps it is how we associate certain flavor compounds and the way we have been thought, or teaching them to sensory panelists that can at least partially explain how some of us act.
 In her book "How to Taste: A Guide to Discovering Flavor and Savoring Life," Mandy Naglich points out the importance of how we link new flavors and potential pitfalls when we associate them in a negative context.
 Using words like "Flaw" and "Off-Flavor" about a compound when we first learn about it will ruin our first impression.
 If we tie it to a bad memory, it will be difficult to shake off.
 I, unfortunately, was not only a victim of this, but I came to this realization far too late after teaching so many Off-Flavor sessions to first-time tasters.
+Using terms like Flavor Standards and Flavor Recognition seems more appropriate.
 I will no longer call them "Off-Flavor Panels."

 Not finding a beer or style enjoyable based on subjectivity is understandable and perfectly fine.
 However, if the two scenarios above are done on purpose to blast it publicly on social media, in person, on BeerAdvocate, or Untappd just for the check-ins, is, to put it bluntly, disrespectful., Not just to the audience, but to the brewers who worked hard to bring those beers to market.